GRCHive/grchive/README.dev.md

 - `cd $SRC`
 - `bazel run //devops/docker/gitea:gitea`
-- `docker run --network c3p0 --rm --name gitea --mount source=gitea-nfsvolume,target=/data bazel/devops/docker/gitea:gitea`
+- `docker run --network c3p0 --name gitea --mount source=gitea-nfsvolume,target=/data bazel/devops/docker/gitea:gitea`
 - Set `GITEA_HOST` to be the result of `docker inspect -f '{{.NetworkSettings.Networks.c3p0.IPAddress}}' gitea`.

 At this point, we will need to create the initial admin user and obtain the access token that we will use throughout the rest of our apps.